Jawaharlal Nehru Engineering College

 The Jawaharlal Nehru Engineering College (JNEC) is an engineering college in Aurangabad CIDCO, India.
-It was established in 1982 and is affiliated with the Dr. Babasaheb Ambedkar Technological University in Maharashtra.
+It was established in 1983 and is affiliated with the Dr. Babasaheb Ambedkar Technological University in Maharashtra.

+Jawaharlal Nehru Engineering College became affiliated with MGM University in 2019.

 The school is financed and run by the Mahatma Gandhi Mission.
-Dr. H. H. Shinde is the principal of the institute.
+Dr. H. H. Shinde is the Chief of Examination at MGM University, the parent organization of JNEC.

+Dr. Vijaya Musande assumed charge as the Principal of Jawaharlal Nehru Engineering College (JNEC) on Friday, 27 December 2024, becoming the first female Principal in the institute’s history.

 History

 MGM established an educational trust in 1982 under the guidance of former Education Minister Shri Kamalkishore Kadam and a group of founder members, mostly made up of academics.
 The trust established its pioneer institute in the historical city of Aurangabad, home to the UNESCO World Heritage Sites the Ajanta Caves & Ellora Caves, but lacking in premier educational institutes.